bao7uo/target-redirector/README.md

 ## Usage

 This extension is simple and intuitive.
-It will search ALL requests made by Burp or proxied by Burp for the hostname/IP specified in the left-hand textbox.
-If this hostname/IP is found, the extension will replace it with the hostname/IP specified in the right-hand textbox.
+It will search ALL requests made by Burp or proxied by Burp for the hostname/port/protocol combination specified in the upper row.
+If all three connection detail criteria match for a request, the extension will replace the connection criteria with those specified in the lower row.
 Status updates are logged in the extension's stdout on Burp's Extender tab.

 ## Target Redirector Roadmap